-Reaching grim milestone, United States logs world's highest coronavirus death toll
+In grim milestone, United States logs world's highest coronavirus death toll

 And 36 employees became infected with COVID-19 at a beef production plant in Greeley, Colorado, according to meatpacking company JBS USA.
 Two employees have died, said the union representing workers at the plant.

-Reporting by Maria Caspani in New York and Jeff Mason in Washingon; Additional reporting by Steve Gorman in Los Angeles, Michelle Conlin, Jonathan Allen and Brendan Pierson in New York, Keith Coffman in Denver, and Lisa Shumaker in Chicago; Writing by Jonathan Allen; Editing by Diane Craft and Daniel Wallis
+Reporting by Maria Caspani in New York and Jonathan Allen in New York; Additional reporting by Steve Gorman in Los Angeles, Jeff Mason in Washingon, Michelle Conlin and Brendan Pierson in New York, Keith Coffman in Denver, and Lisa Shumaker in Chicago; Writing by Jonathan Allen; Editing by Diane Craft and Daniel Wallis